-Amazon decided to unveil a whole army of new Echo devices this week, in the face of growing competition from the likes of Google and Apple, which means if you're in the market for a talking smart speaker you might be a little confused by the available options.
+Amazon has decided to unveil a whole army of new Echo devices in the face of growing competition from the likes of Google and Apple, which means if you're in the market for a talking smart speaker you might be a little confused by the available options.

 Well, be confused no longer, because we're here to guide you through all of your choices: there are four new Echo devices in total, with different features and at different price points, and we've outlined everything you need to know to choose between them all.

 Something all these gadgets have in common is embedded Alexa smartness: Amazon's listening and talking digital assistant that can do everything from read out your upcoming calendar appointments to tell you how bad the traffic's going to be on the way to work.